Yrevao/NodeJS-TicTacToe-Multiplayer/README.md

 ## Function
   The client side consists of React components that communicate with controllers to send post requests to the server.
   The server side stores a match state that is accessed by the client's post requests.
-  On receiving a post request the server generates a JSON response and then sends it to the clients in the relevent match using socketIO and/or an HTML response.
+  On receiving a post request the server generates a JSON response and then sends it to the clients in the relevent match using SocketIO and/or an HTML response.